 Wiley Rein offers comprehensive intellectual property services for owners and users of patents, copyrights, trademarks, and trade secrets, with a strategic focus on new technologies and dedicated specialists in each of these areas.
-The firm is known specifically for its infringement litigation capabilities, its licensing expertise, its analysis and valuation of intellectual property assets, its dealings with relevant government agencies, and its experience in dealing with music licensing and rights management technology.
-In recognizing the firm’s Intellectual Property Practice, Chambers USA comments that the Practice “is well regarded for its patent litigation work and its track record within copyright and trademark law” and “has long been celebrated for its expertise in litigation of all kinds, while disputes concerning secondary liability are a forte for the team” (2013).
+The firm is known specifically for its infringement litigation capabilities, licensing expertise, analysis and valuation of intellectual property assets, dealings with relevant government agencies, and experience in dealing with music licensing and rights management technology.
+In recognizing the firm's Intellectual Property Practice, Chambers USA comments that the Practice "is well regarded for its patent litigation work and its track record within copyright and trademark law" and "has long been celebrated for its expertise in litigation of all kinds, while disputes concerning secondary liability are a forte for the team" (2013).
 The Practice is also ranked by U.S. News & World Report as being among the best in the nation and in Washington, DC.

-The Intellectual Property Practice is led by patent litigator James H. Wallace, Jr. and copyright specialist Bruce G. Joseph, both of whom have been named among the DC region’s “Leading Intellectual Property Lawyers” by Legal Times and as “Leading Lawyers for Business” by Chambers USA; trademark/unfair competition professional Christopher Kelly; and patent specialist Floyd B. Chapman.
+The Intellectual Property Practice is led by patent litigator James H. Wallace, Jr. and copyright specialist Bruce G. Joseph, both of whom have been named among the DC region's "Leading Intellectual Property Lawyers" by Legal Times and as "Leading Lawyers for Business" by Chambers USA; Chambers USA ranked trademark/unfair competition professional Christopher Kelly; and patent litigator Kevin P. Anderson.
 The Group also includes more than 35 attorneys skilled in litigation, prosecution, policy development, negotiation, and counseling.

 The Patent Practice | The Copyright Practice | The Trademark Practice | Related Services | Contact Us